 Research shows that community wellbeing is closely linked to the natural environment, and connectedness to nature can enhance our emotional, physical and mental health, and reduce feelings of social isolation.

 We believe that the more people know, the more prepared they are to step up.
 Each of us – locals and visitors alike – has a part to play in protecting this special place.

 Strengthening our shared connections to land, water and ecology.

 As part of a nationwide initiative, WAI Wānaka’s Jobs for Nature programme delivers measurable benefits for the environment on-farm alongside providing much-needed local employment.

 60 actions were identified for healthy ecosystems and community wellbeing through the Community Catchment Plan.

-Science and learning at the heart of local action.
+Education is at the heart of local action.

 Connecting landowners, local businesses and the community.